 What happens if the rerouted flight is also delayed?

-The Court of Justice has generally taken the view that a passenger’s total inconvenience from a single cancellation-plus-delay event should not be compensated twice.
-The relevant compensation is for the total delay at the final destination compared to the originally scheduled arrival time of the cancelled flight, not the rerouted flight.
+The Court of Justice has generally taken the view that a passenger's total inconvenience from a single cancellation-plus-delay event should be assessed as one disruption, measured end to end.

 The practical effect is that passengers who experience cancellation followed by a delayed rerouting almost always end up with the full compensation amount, because the cumulative delay at the final destination exceeds the threshold windows.